- Help

 Don't feel down if you didn't manage to guess it this time.
 There will be new Connections for you to stretch your brain with tomorrow, and we'll be back again to guide you with more helpful hints.

-SEE ALSO: NYT Connections Sports Edition today: Hints and answers for March 31Are you also playing NYT Strands?
-See hints and answers for today's Strands.
+SEE ALSO: NYT Connections Sports Edition today: Hints and answers for June 4, 2026Are you also playing NYT Strands?
+Get all the Strands hints you need for today's puzzle.

 If you're looking for more puzzles, Mashable's got games now!
 Check out our games hub for Mahjong, Sudoku, free crossword, and more.